opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 #### Deployment magic!

-Sounds good, but why?
+Sounds good, but why should I use it?

 The main reason to use this automatic created environment: deployment support.
 Simply add the configuration to your application, copy the installation with your favorite tool / script to e.g. from DEV to STAGE.
-And as you recognized right, you do not have to enter the environment data again.
+And as you recognized right, you do not have to change your database credentials.

-There is also the possiblilty to change the hiera data DEV => STAGE => PROD and the website is still running without changing the applications database configuration.
+There is also the possiblilty to change the hiera data "DEV => STAGE => PROD" and password and the website is still running without changing the applications database configuration.

+You can also use it on your [Vagrant box](development/vagrant) locally.

+---

 ## Certificates (TLS)